-The curriculum is designed to provide management techniques in the various subject material, giving you the tools to operate at a higher level.
-Purdue is a tier-one research university so as you do your research assignments in the various courses, you can "steer" the research topics towards your future goal.
-Obviously, it will increase your knowledge in that particular area, but the papers will also show future (and current) employers your expertise and dedication in that area.
+The curriculum is designed to provide management techniques in the various subject material, providing you with the tools to function and lead at a higher level.
+Purdue is a tier-one research university; as you complete your research, you can "steer" it in the direction toward your goals.
+It will increase your knowledge in that particular area, and your discipline in completing a doctoral level degree program as well as your research and dissertation will reveal to future (and current) employers of your expertise and dedication in that area.

 Is this degree accredited?

 The graduate programs within the Purdue University system are accredited by The Higher Learning Commission, one of six regional institutional accreditors in the United States.
 Programs have specific accreditations in their particular fields of study

 As a Purdue graduate student, you will be taking classes in an online environment.
 Instructors provide the material, lectures, tests, and assignments that may be accessed at any time.
 Your lectures are not time-restricted, meaning you don't need to be logged in to preview your course material at a specific time.

 All of your course activities, assignments, and exams must be completed by their respective due dates, and you will need to view course lectures regularly.
 The typical length of our courses are 16-weeks each spring and fall semesters; summer session course length may vary

 What computer requirements are needed to take an online course?